chilli0i0/628Groupwork2-1/README.md

 There are four documents in this part:
 * **Hanmo Li contains:**
 * **Lixia Yi contains:**
+    1. Testing on work of Hanmo Li and Qizheng Ren.
+    2. Implementations of NBSVM
 * **qizheng ren contains:**
     1. Translation for train and test set.
     2. Word2vec have four feature creation models.